 - 6. A person may not knowingly cause to be published, distributed, or broadcast political advertising containing express advocacy that does not indicate in the advertising that it is political advertising, and the full name of the person who paid for the political advertising, the political committee authorizing the political advertising, or the candidate or specific-purpose committee supporting the candidate, if the political advertising is authorized by the candidate.
 ELEC.
 CODE § 255.001(a). - 7.
 The following notice must be written on each political advertising sign designed to be seen from a road: "NOTICE: IT IS A VIOLATION OF STATE LAW (CHAPTERS 392 AND 393, TRANSPORTATION CODE), TO PLACE THIS SIGN IN THE RIGHT-OF-WAY OF A HIGHWAY."
 Id. § 255.007(a).
 A person commits an offense if the person knowingly enters into a contract to print or make a political advertising sign that does not contain the notice required by Subsection (a); or instructs another person to place a political advertising sign that does not contain the notice required by Subsection (a).
-Id. § 255.007(b).

-- 8. The political advertising signs did not contain a political advertising disclosure statement.
+Id. § 255.007(b). - 8.
+The political advertising signs, mailers, handouts, and Internet posting did not contain a political advertising disclosure statement.
+The distribution of the Internet posting entailed a cost in the form of the resources used to create the physical document that was then posted on the Internet.
 The communications expressly advocated for the passage of a ballot measure.
-There is credible evidence that the respondent knowingly caused to be published and/or distributed political advertising containing express advocacy without a political advertising disclosure statement.
+Therefore, there is credible evidence that the respondent knowingly caused to be published and/or distributed political advertising containing express advocacy without a political advertising disclosure statement.
 Accordingly, there is credible evidence of violations of section 255.001 of the Election Code.
-The complaints did not allege a violation of section 255.001 of the Election Code with respect to the remaining political advertising. - 9.
+The complaints did not allege a violation of section 255.001 of the Election Code with respect to the newspaper advertisement. - 9.
 The political advertising signs did not contain a highway right-of-way notice.
 There is credible evidence that the respondent knowingly entered into a contract to print or make a political advertising sign without the highway right-of-way notice.
 Therefore, there is credible evidence of violations of section 255.007 of the Election Code.